Grand Rapids, MI Orthodontists

 If you do experience pain or discomfort beyond what is considered normal, please let our orthodontist know and we will determine how to best help you.

 Depending on the palatal expander type, manual adjustments may have to be made at home.
-Dr. Miller will provide detailed instructions on the process so the screw located on the expander is turned properly and pressure is maintained.
+Our orthodontists will provide detailed instructions on the process so the screw located on the expander is turned properly and pressure is maintained.

 Adjusting the palatal expander is not complicated and should be easy to manage.
 While many patients require help from a parent or guardian at first, the act of making adjustments does get simpler as wear continues.